Aquifers, Lakes, Streams, Rivers, and Reservoirs

-Another work group deals with contaminants of emerging concern, whose scope and effects are not yet well understood.
+Another workgroup deals with contaminants of emerging concern, whose scope and effects are not yet well understood.

-A separate work group is concerned with harmful algal blooms, which are potentially toxic and can foul water bodies and change ecosystems.
+Another workgroup is concerned with harmful algal blooms, which are potentially toxic and can foul water bodies and change ecosystems.

 For Local Officials: Protecting Drinking Water Resources in Your Community

 Illicit Discharge Detection and Elimination Manual for Municipalities

 American Water Works Association — National association of water suppliers focusing on training and technical assistance.